mechanize-systems/asap/README.md

 ## Motivation

-Next.js and others are great but they favor use case of landing pages and ecommerce websites, providing them with SSR, "on the edge" deployment etc.
+Next.js and others are great but they favor use cases of landing pages and ecommerce websites, providing them with SSR, "on the edge" deployment etc.

 These are all great features but we don't always need such complexity if all we